agatakolohe/CsharpWebAppTemplate/README.md

 If any errors or bugs occur with installation delete both bin and obj folders and follow the Installing Packages and Run Console Application instructions again.
 Get help or report a bug you have found in the .NET platform at [.NET Support](https://dotnet.microsoft.com/platform/support).
 Or please email me, <agatakolohe@gmail.com>.

-##### Run Console Application

-- Navigate to the Bakery folder in the command line
-- Use the command `dotnet build` to compile the code
-- Use the command `dotnet run` to execute the compiled code
-  - Enter the type of bread, number (int) of loaves and pasteries you would like to order
-  - Enjoy the console application!
-  - To exit press Ctrl + C

-##### View Online

-- To view in browser click the GH-Pages link: [Name of App](URL)
-- what to do when open online

-##### Open Locally

-- Click on the link to my repository: [My Repository](URL)
-- Click on the green "Code" button and copy the repository URL
-- Open your terminal and use the command `git clone REPO URL HERE` into the directory you would like to clone the repository
-- Open in text editor to view code and make changes

----dotnet restore instructions dotnet run build script?---

 ## Known Bugs

 TODO